Tinker Bell (film): Plot

 On the beach, Tinker Bell finds parts of a music box and figures out how to put them together.
-Iridessa, Fawn, Silvermist, and Rosetta witness her doing this, then tell her that she should be proud of her talent — if this is what she's good at, the mainland should not matter.
-But Tinker Bell still wants to go to the mainland.
-She asks Rosetta if she will still teach her to be a garden fairy, to which she doesn't respond any differently.
+Iridessa, Fawn, Silvermist, and Rosetta witness her doing this, then tell her that she should be proud of her talent, if this is what she is good at, the mainland should not matter.
+However, Tinker Bell still wants to go to the mainland.
+She asks Rosetta if she will still teach her to be a garden fairy, to which she does not respond any differently.

 As a last resort, Tinker Bell asks Vidia to teach her how to be a fast-flying fairy, then explains that her friends gave up on her.
 Vidia craftily tells her that capturing the sprinting thistles would prove her worth as a garden fairy.
 However, once she sees Tinker Bell making progress, she lets the captured thistles loose, and in attempting to recapture them, they destroy all the preparations for spring.
 Tinker Bell decides to leave, but after talking with Terence, a dust-keeper fairy, about how important his job is, she realizes the importance of a tinker.

-Tinker Bell redeems herself by inventing machines that quicken the process of decorating flowers, ladybugs, etc. This allows the other fairies to get back on schedule, thus saving the arrival of spring.
+Tinker Bell invents machines that quicken the process of decorating flowers, ladybugs and so on.
+This allows the other fairies to get back on schedule, thus saving the arrival of spring.
 Vidia is punished for prompting her to cause the chaos, and Queen Clarion allows Tinker Bell to join the nature-talent fairies when they bring spring to the mainland, which she declines, having realized her talent.
 However, Fairy Mary arrives with the music box Tinker Bell fixed and gives her the task of delivering it to its original owner, who is shown to be Wendy Darling.
 The narrator ends by saying that when lost toys are found or a broken clock starts to work, "it all means that one very special fairy might be near."